Polish–Lithuanian Commonwealth: Apex and the Golden Age (1573–1648)

 On 11 May 1573, Henry de Valois, son of Henry II of France and Catherine de' Medici, was proclaimed King of Poland and Grand Duke of Lithuania in the first royal election outside Warsaw.
 Approximately 40,000 nobles cast a vote in what was to become a centuries-long tradition of a nobles' democracy (Golden Liberty).
 Henry already posed as a candidate before Sigismund's death and received widespread support from the pro-French factions.
 The choice was a political move aimed at curtailing Habsburg hegemony, ending skirmishes with the French-allied Ottomans, and profiting from the lucrative trade with France.
+It was also believed that an Austrian Archduke could be too powerful and attempt to limit noble privileges.
+French envoys had also offered large amounts of bribes, amounting to several hundred thousand ecus.
 Upon ascending the throne, Henry signed the contractual agreement known as the Pacta conventa and approbated the Henrician Articles.
 The Act stated the fundamental principles of governance and constitutional law in the Polish–Lithuanian Commonwealth.
 In June 1574, Henry abandoned Poland and headed back to claim the French crown following the death of his brother and predecessor, Charles IX.
 The throne was subsequently declared vacant.

 The interregnum concluded on 12 December 1575 when primate Jakub Uchański declared Maximilian II, Holy Roman Emperor, as the next king.
-The decision was condemned by the anti-Habsburg coalition, which demanded a "native" candidate.
+The decision was condemned by the anti-Habsburg coalition, which demanded a "native" candidate, known as "Piasts".
 As a compromise, on 13 December 1575 Anna Jagiellon – sister of Sigismund Augustus and a member of the Jagiellonian dynasty – became the new monarch.
 The nobles simultaneously elected Stephen Báthory as co-regent, who ruled jure uxoris.
-Báthory's election proved controversial – Lithuania and Ducal Prussia initially refused to recognize the Transylvanian as their ruler.
+Báthory's election proved controversial – Lithuania and Ducal Prussia initially refused to recognise the Transylvanian as their ruler.
+Piotr Zborowski supported Bathory as he wanted to promote a princely or ducal candidate.
+He also endorsed the Duke of Ferrara.
 The wealthy port city of Gdańsk (Danzig) staged a revolt, and, with the help of Denmark, blockaded maritime trade to neutral Elbląg (Elbing).
 Báthory, unable to penetrate the city's extensive fortifications, succumbed to the demands for greater privileges and freedoms.
 However, his successful Livonian campaign ended in the annexation of Livonia and the Duchy of Courland and Semigallia (modern-day Estonia and Latvia, respectively), thus expanding the Commonwealth's influence into the Baltics.
 Most importantly, Poland gained the Hanseatic city of Riga on the Baltic Sea.